-1. Serpentine exercise
+1. Serpentine exercise with jumps

 This exercise is great for suppleness, straightness and to practice correctly bringing a horse’s shoulders around the turn.
 Set the four fences up down the centre line of the school and you can then jump it in both directions, making sure you have a square turn.
 This exercise highlights if a horse is not even on both reins and it is a good way of checking that you are landing on the correct lead.